Design-Robust Two-Way-Fixed-Effects Regression For Panel Data: Reshaped IPW Estimator With Unknown Assignment Mechanisms

+Even when condition $\bar{\delta}_{\pi}\bar{\delta}_{y} = o(1/\sqrt{n})$ is violated, the asymptotically valid inference is still possible at the cost of more involved variance estimation.
+Doubly robust inference in this regime is generally hard \citep[e.g.][]{benkeser2017doubly}.
+We consider the setting where parametric models are used to fit the generalized propensity score and regression adjustment.
+This setting has been studied in the literature for cross-sectional data \citep[e.g.][]{cao2009improving}.
+Our formal results are deferred in Appendix \ref{subapp:global_misspecification} due to the mathematical complication.
+Roughly speaking, if the estimators $\{(\hat{\bfpi}_i, \hat{\bfm}_i, \hbftau_i): i \in [n]\}$ come from a smooth parametric model, then one can use their asymptotic expansion (around their limits, which do not necessarily correspond to the true parameters) to compute the asymptotic variance.
+Similar to the case discussed Section \ref{sec:design_based} and this section, we can obtain an asymptotically conservative variance estimator without knowing which model is misspecified apriori.

-In practice, it is uncommon to obtain estimates of $\hat{\bfpi}_i$ and $\hat{\bfm}_i$ that are independent of the data, except in the design-based inference where $\hat{\bfpi}_i = \bfpi_i$ and $\hat{\bfm}_i = 0$, or when external data is available.
-Usually, both parameters need to be estimated from the data.
+In practice, it is uncommon to obtain estimates of $(\hat{\bfpi}_i, \hat{\bfm}_i, \hbftau_i)$ that are independent of the data, except in the design-based inference where $\hat{\bfpi}_i = \bfpi_i$ and $\hat{\bfm}_i = \hbftau_i = \zero_{T}$, or when external data is available.
+Usually, these parameters need to be estimated from the data.
 The resulting dependence invalidates the assumptions of Theorem \ref{thm:dr_linear_expansion} and \ref{thm:dr_coverage}.
-Intuitively, $(\hat{\bfpi}_i, \hat{\bfm}_i)$ cannot depend on the data arbitrarily because the double-dipping may inflate the Type-I error.
+However, as we show in Appendix \ref{app:cross-fitting} similar results hold if we use a particular version of cross-fitting.
+Note that this implies that $\hat{\bfpi}_i, \hat{\bfm}_i, \hbftau_i$ cannot contain unit-specific fixed effects.
+Moreover, we propose a simple approach to mitigate the randomness introduced by sample splitting.
+We describe the estimator in Algorithm \ref{algo:RIPW_derandomized_cf}.
+More details can be found in Appendix \ref{app:cross-fitting}.
+We implemented this method in an \texttt{R} package \texttt{ripw} that is available at \url{https://github.com/lihualei71/ripw}.